rivermont/spidy/README.md

 ![](/media/run.gif?raw=true)

 ### Arguments
-On running, spidy will ask for input regarding its various arguments.<br>
+On running, spidy will ask for input regarding its various arguments.

+#### Defaults
 To run spidy with all of its defaults, use:

 > python crawler.py Default